eggheadio/gatsby-starter-egghead-blog/README.md

 This is based on Robin Wieruch's https://github.com/rwieruch/gatsby-mdx-blog-starter-project

-Lot's of nice pieces are also borrowed from Jason Lengstorf https://github.com/jlengstorf/lengstorf.com
+Lots of nice pieces are also borrowed from Jason Lengstorf https://github.com/jlengstorf/lengstorf.com

 A starter project in [Gatsby.js](https://www.gatsbyjs.org/) with [MDX](https://github.com/mdx-js/mdx).